ofemiashiru/CI_MS2_QSG/README.md

 The main headings of the site and game use Press Start 2P with a fallback of sans-serif to mimick the look of 80s games.
 This font is also used on the navigation.
 For the body text of the site I opted for the Oswald font which also has a fallback of sans-serif.
 Both fonts were imported using Google Fonts API.

 ### Structure
-The website is structured to mimick the style of high end magazines with a simple top down, left to right flow of information.
-It is user friendly and has recognisable elements such as a fixed navigation bar along the top that consists of the business brand logo, menu for each page, search bar and login & register buttons.
-Each page is responsive in nature and has been tested on the industry standard width of 320px.
+The main site is structured with different sections for each page .
+Both main site and game are responsive in nature and have been tested on the industry standard width of 320px.

 The website consists of 6 main pages:
 - Home page which shows what the site is about, featured albums, and the various subscription options